TV Superstars: Gameplay

 Game progress is measured by the popularity of the player's avatar which is increased mainly through media coverage where players are reported in tabloids after winning or losing a game, being involved in lucrative product endorsements which places the avatar's name and likeliness on game billboards and TV commercials.

 Development

 The game was unveiled at the 2010 Game Developers Conference in San Francisco.
-It was originally seen in a trademark filing by SCEA on 16 September 2009.
+It was originally seen in a trademark filing by SCEA on September 16, 2009.
+It is the last game to be developed by Cambridge Studio before it was integrated as a sister company of Guerrilla Games.

 Reception

-The game has received average reviews, with an overall score of 6.4 out of 10 from the GameRankings website and an overall rating of 6 out of 10 from IGN.
+The game received "mixed" reviews according to the review aggregation website Metacritic.
+In Japan, where the game was ported for release under the name TV Superstar (TVスーパースター, TV Sūpāsutā) on December 9, 2010, Famitsu gave it a score of 31 out of 40.